Union Carbide

-Union Carbide Corporation is an American chemical corporation wholly owned subsidiary (since February 6, 2001) by Dow Chemical Company.
+Union Carbide Corporation (UCC) is an American chemical company headquartered in Seadrift, Texas.
+It has been a wholly owned subsidiary of Dow Chemical Company since 2001.
 Union Carbide produces chemicals and polymers that undergo one or more further conversions by customers before reaching consumers.
-Some are high-volume commodities and others are specialty products meeting the needs of smaller markets.
+Some are high-volume commodities and others are specialty products.
 Markets served include paints and coatings, packaging, wire and cable, household products, personal care, pharmaceuticals, automotive, textiles, agriculture, and oil and gas.
 The company is a former component of the Dow Jones Industrial Average.

 Founded in 1917 as the Union Carbide and Carbon Corporation, from a merger with National Carbon Company, the company's researchers developed an economical way to make ethylene from natural gas liquids, such as ethane and propane, giving birth to the modern petrochemical industry.
 The company divested consumer products businesses Eveready and Energizer batteries, Glad bags and wraps, Simoniz car wax and Prestone antifreeze.
 The company divested other businesses before being acquired by Dow including electronic chemicals, polyurethane intermediates, industrial gases (Linde) and carbon products.

 History

 The Union Carbide and Carbon Corporation was formed on November 1, 1917, from the merger of the Union Carbide Company founded in 1898, the National Carbon Company founded in 1886, Linde Air Products Company, a maker of liquid oxygen at Buffalo confiscated from Gesellschaft für Linde's Eismaschinen AG under the Trading with the Enemy Act of 1917, and the Prest-O-Lite company, manufacturer of calcium carbide in Indianapolis.
 In 1920, the company set up a chemicals division which manufactured ethylene glycol for use as automotive antifreeze.
 The company continued to acquire related chemical producers, including the Bakelite Corporation in 1939.
 The company changed its name to "Union Carbide Corporation" in 1957 and was often referred to as Carbide.
 It operated Oak Ridge National Laboratory from 1947 to 1984.

-During the Cold war era, the company was active in the field of rocket propulsion research & development for aerospace and guided missile applications, particularly in the field of chemicals and plastics, solid rocket motors, and storable liquid fuels.
-R&D was conducted at the Technical Center in South Charleston, West Virginia.
+During the Cold War, the company was active in the field of rocket propulsion research and development for aerospace and guided missile applications, particularly in the field of chemicals and plastics, solid rocket motors, and storable liquid fuels.
+R&D and engineering were conducted at the Technical Center in South Charleston, West Virginia.
 The Aerospace Materials Department was part of the company's Carbon Products Division.

 Ucar batteries was Carbide's industrial and consumer zinc chloride battery business.
-The business, including Energizer alkaline batteries, was sold to Ralston Purina in 1986, following a hostile takeover attempt.
+The business, including Eveready and Energizer alkaline batteries, was sold to Ralston Purina in 1986, following a hostile takeover attempt.

 After the Bhopal disaster, Union Carbide was the subject of repeated takeover attempts.
 In order to pay off its debt, Carbide sold many of its most familiar brands such as Glad Trashbags and Eveready Batteries.
 Dow Chemical announced the purchase of Carbide in 1999 for $8.89 billion in stock.
 The deal was consummated in 2001 and valued at $11.6 billion.
+Carbide became a wholly owned subsidiary of Dow Chemical on February 6, 2001.